 Why do I love traveling?
 Because it makes a better person!

 I love the anticipation, the planning, packing, new travel gear, and the frustration of traveling.
-Over the years, I have dealt with all sorts of ordeals like delays, rain, flooding, a bomb threat while on a train, being on a train that hit a not-so-bright individual, and death on a train (not my own).
+Over the years, I have dealt with ordeals like delays, rain, flooding, a bomb threat while on a train, being on a train that hit a not-so-bright individual, and death on a train (not my own).
 I also dealt with having to change planes because of a bad wheel.

 A Challange To You

 If you create an experience, you will carry those in your mind and heart forever.
-When I hear certain songs like Till Kingdom Come, it draws me back to walking the streets of San Fransico, and if you add the smell of Faboloso, I am carried back to walking through the French Quarter of New Orleans in the morning.
+When I hear songs like Till Kingdom Come, it draws me back to walking the streets of San Fransico, and if you add the smell of Faboloso, I am carried back to walking through the French Quarter of New Orleans in the morning.